nvdaes/emule/readme.md

 ## Key Commands: ##

-*	control+shift+h: Movess focus and mouse to main toolbar.
+*	control+shift+h: Moves focus and mouse to main toolbar.
 *	control+shift+t: Reads the current window.
 *	control+shift+n: Moves the focus to the Name field in the Find window.
 *	control+shift+p: In the Search window, moves focus and mouse to the list of search parameters, or edit field options.